Another Most Wanted Arrest

 Another person on the new list of Salina’s Most Wanted has been caught.

-According to the Saline County Jail records the latest arrest is April Dawn Hoard.
-She was wanted for felony drug crimes.
+According to the Saline County Sheriff’s Office, the latest arrest is Chelsea Renae Graham.
+She was wanted for drug crimes and criminal use of a financial card.

 The first weekend of each month a new list of Salina’s Most Wanted goes online.
-The March list went online on Saturday.
+The March list went online Saturday, March 3rd.